kitled/demo-fasthtml-picocss/README.md

 ## Discussion

+*I did this naive rewrite as a learning exercise.
+Hadn't done much web for years; wanted to get my hands dirty with FastHTML, while diving deep enough into Pico CSS; and test CursorAI, my new editor… All at once.
+The latter would prove nigh in-dis-pen-sable to 'write'—or should I say* <kbd>Tab</kbd>*—those 4600-ish lines (never fear: most of them are sub-30 columns).
+It all took much less time that one would think, although I'll gladly admit I underestimated **greatly** the amount of work. lol.
+Silly me.* 😅

 ### Current status

-This is a side project, and summer is always busy for me, so no ETA for completion.
-I intend to use it for myself, and this is just a naive ..1 version, a static PoC for something much larger that has yet to fully take form in my head.
+This is a side project, and summer is always busy for me (right now I'm redeploying my entire home+SOHO infra… good times… *not*).
+So sadly, no ETA for completion.
+I intend to use it for myself eventually, and this is just a naive 0..1 version, a static PoC for something much larger that has yet to fully take form in my head.

 > [!NOTE]
 > **Pre-release `v0.0.1-alpha` is a test version.**